On the Nonemptiness and Boundedness of Solution Sets of Weakly Homogeneous Optimization Problems: Nonemptiness and Boundedness of Solution Sets

-To prove the boundedness of $\Sol(K,f)$, on the contrary, we suppose that there is an unbounded solution sequence $\{x^k\}$, with $\|x^k\|^{-1}x^k\to v$, where $ v \in K^{\infty}$ and $\| v\|=1$.
-For each $k$, the inequalities in \eqref{f_Kk} and \eqref{nab_f} hold for any $x\in K$.
-By repeating the previous argument, we can get a contradiction.
+Let us give a brief proof for the boundedness of $\Sol(K,f)$.
+We suppose on the contrary that there is an unbounded solution sequence $\{x^k\}$, $\|x^k\|^{-1}x^k\to v$, where $ v \in K^{\infty}$ and $\| v\|=1$.
+The inequalities in \eqref{f_Kk} and \eqref{nab_f} hold for any $x\in K_k$.
+By repeating the previous arguments, we can get a conclusion which contradicts $\rm(a)$.
 Hence, the first assertion is proved.